Gholamhossein Mohseni-Ejei: The New Head of Iran’s Judiciary

 Download PDF

-On July 1, 2021, Supreme Leader Ayatollah Ali Khamenei appointed Gholamhossein Mohseni-Ejei, who has made a name for himself as a ruthless enforcer of the Islamic Republic with no regard for human rights, as the new head of the Judiciary branch.
-He succeeded Ebrahim Raisi after the latter was elected President of Iran.
+On July 1, 2021, Supreme Leader Ayatollah Ali Khamenei appointed Gholamhossein Mohseni-Ejei, who has made a name for himself as a ruthless enforcer of the Islamic Republic with no regard for human rights, as the head of the Judiciary branch.
+He succeeded Ebrahim Raisi after the latter was elected President of Iran, and has since maintained his reputation, by jailing and executing those accused of political dissent.

 Early Life and Occupations

-The son of a farmer, Mohseni-Ejei, was born in the rural town of Ezhiyeh in Iran’s central Isfahan province in 1956.
+The son of a farmer, Mohseni-Ejei was born in the rural town of Ezhiyeh in Iran’s central Isfahan province in 1956.
 He ultimately studied in the Haqqani seminary in the Shiite holy city of Qom, many students of which joined security and judiciary posts following the 1979 Revolution.
-While in the Haqqani seminary, he connected with Ali Qodusi, the founder of the Islamic Republic judicial system, who encouraged him to join the Islamic Revolution Court in Tehran.
+While in the Haqqani seminary, he connected with Ali Qodusi, the founder of the Islamic Republic’s judicial system, who encouraged him to join the Islamic Revolutionary Court in Tehran.

-Mohseni-Ejei proved to be a valuable enforcer for Khamenei, upon his ascension to Supreme Leader in 1989.
+Through his career, Mohseni-Ejei proved to be a valuable enforcer for Khamenei, upon his ascension to Supreme Leader in 1989.
 Mohseni-Ejei returned as the Judiciary’s representative to the Intelligence Ministry in 1990, serving until 1994.
 Khamenei then entrusted Mohseni-Ejei with top positions in the Special Court for the Clergy, which answers to the Supreme Leader and is charged with prosecuting dissenting clerics.
-Between 1995 and 1997, Mohseni-Ejei acted as court prosecutor’s branch in Tehran and then Prosecutor General of the court from 1998 to 2005.
-In those positions, he prosecuted prominent Reformist clerics.
+Between 1995 and 1997, Mohseni-Ejei acted as a prosecutor for the court in Tehran, and then Prosecutor General of the court from 1998 to 2005.
+Notably, he prosecuted prominent Reformist clerics while holding these positions.
+In the 1990s and 2000s, Mohseni-Ejei also served as judge in several high-profile cases.
+These include the Bank Saderat embezzlement case and the trial of former Tehran Mayor Qolamhossein Karbaschi for corruption, which was motivated by Karbaschi’s support of then-President Mohammad Khatami.

 Minister of Intelligence

 After the election of former President Mahmoud Ahmadinejad in 2005, Mohseni-Ejei was appointed to the post of Intelligence Minister.
-By rule, the Minister is appointed by the President subject to Parliamentary approval, but in practice, the appointment is the result of negotiations between the Office of the Supreme Leader and the President.
+By law, the Minister is appointed by the President subject to Parliamentary approval, but in practice, the appointment is the result of negotiations between the Office of the Supreme Leader and the President.
 During his tenure, Mohseni-Ejei was vocal about the threat of “soft subversion” from foreign intelligence agencies, and the Intelligence Ministry arrested a series of academics and researchers like Haleh Esfandiari.
-The European Union designated Mohseni-Ejei for human rights violations during the 2009 post-election protests: “While he was Intelligence minister during the election, intelligence agents under his command were responsible for detention, torture, and extraction of false confessions under pressure from hundreds of activists, journalists, dissidents, and reformist politicians.
+The European Union designated Mohseni-Ejei for human rights violations during the 2009 post-election “Green Movement” protests.
+According to this designation, “while he was Intelligence minister during the election, intelligence agents under his command were responsible for detention, torture, and extraction of false confessions under pressure from hundreds of activists, journalists, dissidents, and reformist politicians.
 In addition, political figures were coerced into making false confessions under unbearable interrogations, which included torture, abuse, blackmail, and the threatening of family members.”
-In 2010, the US Treasury designated Mohseni-Ejei for his human rights abuses against protesters.
+In 2010, the US Treasury also designated Mohseni-Ejei for his human rights abuses against protesters.

 In July 2009, Ahmadinejad removed Mohseni-Ejei following a number of disputes, including Ahmadinejad’s hesitation to remove controversial figure Esfandiar Rahim-Mashai as first deputy despite an order from the Supreme Leader.